Scenario-based Risk Evaluation: Introduction

 \subsection{Our contribution and the structure of the paper}

-The contributions of our paper are summarized below.
 In Section \ref{sec:intro}, we introduce scenario-based risk measures.
-They includes classic law-based risk measures, non-law-based risk measures such as the systemic risk measures CoVaR and CoES (\cite{AB16}), and many practically used risk calculation principles such as the Basel formulas for market risk, the margin requirements by the Chicago Mercantile Exchange, and the common rating measures used in credit rating, as mentioned above.
-We introduce several novel scenario-based measures of risk in Section \ref{sec:messec}.
-In particular, we study the properties of Max-ES and Max-VaR, and related families of risk measures.
+They include classic law-based risk measures, non-law-based risk measures such as the systemic risk measures CoVaR and CoES (\citet{AB16}), and many practically used risk calculation principles such as the Basel formulas for market risk, the margin requirements by the Chicago Mercantile Exchange, and the common rating measures used in credit rating, as mentioned above.
 Axiomatic characterizations of scenario-based risk measures are studied in Section \ref{sec:3}.
-In particular, we characterize scenario-based comonotonic-additive as well as coherent risk measures, in the sense of \cite{ADEH99} and \cite{K01}.
-Many surprising mathematical challenges emerge.
+In particular, we characterize scenario-based comonotonic-additive as well as coherent risk measures, where many surprising mathematical challenges emerge.
+In Section \ref{sec:messec}, we introduce Max-ES and Max-VaR, and related families of risk measures and study their properties.
 Data analyses are given in Section \ref{sec:6}, highlighting the broad range of possible interpretations of scenarios.
 In particular, scenario-based risk measures can be easily implemented for stress analysis and capital calculation.

+Our framework builds upon the axiomatic theory of coherent risk measures as pioneered by \citet{ADEH99}.
+A comprehensive review on risk measures can be found in the books of \citet{D12} and \citet{FS16}.